 Pahtajärvi skiing trail is suited for both classical and free-style cross-country skiing, although it is considered by most as a classical cross-country trail.
 Skiers may ski in either direction along the trail.
 The fastest descents along the trail are on both sides of Sissanki rental hut (Sissangin kota).
 After snowfall the trail is usually opened after maintaining the Pyhäkero, Sioskuru and Onnasvaara ski trails.
 The trail is maintained by Ounaksen Tunturiladut Oy.

-Skiers can also get onto the trail at Fell Lapland Nature Centre.
+Skiers can also get onto the trail at Fell Lapland Visitor Centre.
 In this case it is advisable to ski via Paljasselkä to Närpistö lean-to shelter and from there via Lake Pahtajärvi to Hetta.

 - Services: Sissanki rental hut which is located between Sissanginselkä and Paljasselkä.
 The hut can be rented for overnight stays otherwise it is locked.
 Närpistö lean-to shelter is located at the trail's halfway point.

 - Sights: Lake Pahtajärvi, a long and narrow ravine lake.